mrbusche/backseatfan.com/_posts/2009-10-07-braylon-edwards-traded-to-jets.md

   </p>

   <p>
-    Rumor has it when Chansi Stuckey heard the news he walked into Rex Ryan's office and said &#8220;Hey! what did I do?!&#8221;
+    Rumor has it when Chansi Stuckey heard the news he walked into Rex Ryan's office and said "Hey! what did I do?!"
   </p>

   <p>